daijingz/Algorithm-and-Design/README.md

 # Algorithm and Design
 Jingze Dai's Project

-This project includes algorithm designs with Python and Java Implementations.
+This project includes algorithm designs with Python, C++ and Java Implementations.

 Python version includes: